danialgoodwin/dev/git-github-cheat-sheet.md

     git commit // Finishes adding files officially // And you can add your message afterwards // Doing this opens Vim, where you might have to press "i" to enter "inert" mode.
 Then esc, ":wq" to save and exit.
            // TIP: git commit -m "initial commit" // adds your message inline

+### Status ###
+Don't know what to do next?
+Don't remember what files you have changed?
+Just use `git status` at any time to see what files have been modified, added, deleted, staged, and the branch.

 ### Branching ###